 Also, interest is a very important factor, also underrated.
 That’s an X factor that will help you hold on.

-Amoolya: Sure.
+Amoolya: Sure, INSAID ‘s Career Launchpad sessions are very helpful for job seekers.
 A very important thing in that session was the distinction between what to put in a resume and whatnot.
 Most of us fill our resumes with such jargon without understanding the purpose.

 Malvika: Thank you Amoolya!
 That brings us to the end of this conversation.
 On behalf of our team at INSAID, we wish you good luck for your future!